fullstack-hy2020/fullstack-hy2020.github.io/src/content/8/en/part8d.md

 We will however leave the code as is.

 Be diligent with the cache.
 Old data in cache can cause hard to find bugs.
 As we know, keeping the cache up to date is very challenging.
-According to a coder proverb
+According to a coder proverb:

 > <i>There are only two hard things in Computer Science: cache invalidation and naming things.</i> Read more [here](https://www.google.com/search?q=two+hard+things+in+Computer+Science&oq=two+hard+things+in+Computer+Science).

-The current code of the application can be found from [github](https://github.com/fullstackopen-2019/graphql-phonebook-frontend/tree/part8-8), branch <i>part8-8</i>.
+The current code of the application can be found on [Github](https://github.com/fullstackopen-2019/graphql-phonebook-frontend/tree/part8-8), branch <i>part8-8</i>.

 </div>